-This weeks webinar is all about Location based Candidate Sourcing.
-Very often my sourcing demonstrations find candidates in big cities with big populations but what happens when you want candidates in a remote area with perhaps only a few thousand people in the population.
-This is a common problem and made even more difficult when the thousands of candidates from the big population centres come up first in searches of even worse the popular social sites wrongly claim that the remote candidate your looking for is based in a big city.
+This is a common problem and made even more difficult when the thousands of candidates from the big population centres come up first in searches.
+Or even worse, the popular social sites wrongly claim that the remote candidate you’re looking for is based in a big city.

-The essence of Location based sourcing is the same as skill based sourcing.
-That is, it is up the sourcer to think laterally about the problem and find the clues to complete the search.
+The essence of Location-based Candidate sourcing is the same as skill-based sourcing.
+It is up to the sourcer to think laterally about the problem and find the clues to complete the search.

-I started my thought process by considering the profiles of people I know are in a remote location to see what it is that ties them to this place.
-Interestingly this approach is more likely to highlight the mis-information that appears on peoples profiles and is perhaps a lesson in what not to look for.
+I started my thought process by considering the profiles of people I know who are in a remote location to see what ties them to this place.
+Interestingly, this approach is more likely to highlight the misinformation that appears on people’s profiles and is perhaps a lesson in what not to look for.
 LinkedIn, for example, list the location of a profile right under their name.
-With regard to remote locations this is probably more harm than good.
-LinkedIns areas are very wide and many are related to a main city rather than the much wider area actually covered.
-For example every LinkedIn profile with a Northern Ireland post code LinkedIn claims they are based in the city of Belfast.
+With regard to remote locations, this is probably more harm than good.
+LinkedIn’s areas are very wide and many are related to the main city rather than the much wider area actually covered.
+For example, every LinkedIn profile with a Northern Ireland postcode LinkedIn claims they are based in the city of Belfast.

-I wondered how large some of these LinkedIn regions actually are and so with further research I found that South Africa, all 1,200,000 Km2 of it, is covered by less than 50 Linkedin areas.
-This certainly raises concerns about how much trust can be placed in LinkedIns information.
+I wondered how large some of these LinkedIn regions actually are.
+So with further research I found that South Africa, all 1,200,000 Km2 of it, is covered by less than 50 Linkedin areas.
+This certainly raises concerns about how much trust can be placed in LinkedIn’s information.

 The beauty of social recruiting techniques is that today it can be a very subtle reference that can connect a person to a place.
-Perhaps Twitter can best demonstrate this as so many twitter accounts have a physical location a simple follow, re-tweet or comment on a particular account ties someone to this self forming geographical community.
+Perhaps Twitter can best demonstrate this as so many twitter accounts have a physical location, a simple follow, re-tweet, or comment on a particular account that ties someone to this self-forming geographical community.
 Simply by looking at the followers of a local twitter account is enough to find leads.
-The people you first find may not have the skill fit you’re looking for but given a small geographical area then almost certainly know someone who does.
+The people you first find may not have the skill fit you’re looking for, but given a small geographical area, they almost certainly know someone who does.

-My next webiar is on the 2nd of August and I’m delighted that I’ll be joined by Jim Stroud.
-Jim is massively knowledgeable, intelligence and charismatic recruiter.
+My next webinar is on the 2nd of August and I’m delighted to be joined by Jim Stroud.
+Jim is a massively knowledgeable, intelligent, and charismatic recruiter.
 A real voice of authority within the industry.
 He is a regular blogger and produces some fantastic videos on Recruitment and aspects of the industry.